Probability Metrics for Tropical Spaces of Different Dimensions: Discussion

 \section{Discussion}

-In this manuscript, we studied the problem of comparing probability distributions over tropical projective tori with different dimensions and we proposed the first mapping to do this as a Wasserstein distance.
+In this manuscript, we have studied the problem of comparing probability distributions over tropical projective tori with different dimensions and formulated an inter-dimensional Wasserstein distance for this purpose.
 Our construction was largely inspired by a recent solution to the same problem in Euclidean spaces.
-Our approach was to identify the key components of the Euclidean mapping, find tropical equivalents and establish properties of these tropical equivalents to be able to arrive at the same conclusion for tropical projective tori.
-Specifically, we studied tropical matrix maps and simple projections; interestingly, it turns out that only basic properties of such maps were required, such as surjectivity, in order to achieve the same result as in the Euclidean setting, even though the tropical projective torus can be seen as comparatively more restrictive (e.g., it is not a Hilbert space under the tropical norm \citep{amendola2021invitation}).
+We highlighted the key components of semi-orthogonal maps used in the Euclidean setting and identified tropical matrices with the same properties to be able to arrive at the same conclusion on tropical projective tori.
+Specifically, we studied tropical simple projections; only the basic properties of non-expansivity, surjectivity, and fibres of consistent dimension were required in order to achieve the same result as in the Euclidean setting, even though the tropical projective torus can be seen as comparatively more restrictive (e.g., it is not a Hilbert space under the tropical norm \citep{amendola2021invitation}).

-An important missing component of this manuscript to validate the practical feasibility of our theoretical contribution is a numerical implementation, which is ongoing work currently being developed and will be appended to this work in the near future.
+Considering our motivating application of phylogenetic statistics, it would be natural to build on this work by a consideration of how simple projections act on tree space; which simple projections map tree space to tree space?
+Does it suffice to consider such maps when finding the optimal map between tree datasets?
+Can a simple projection which maps tree space to tree space be described by operations on leaves?
+These questions, which we discussed in more detail in \Cref{subsec:open_problems} present the opportunity to improve the speed of calculations through a restricted search of simple projections, as well as gaining more interpretability from our calculations on the leaf level.

+While our computational method in \Cref{algo:minimisation} is a natural heuristic approach and easy to implement, further research into more sophisticated optimisation tools for calculating tropical projection Wasserstein distances would significantly improve the applicability of our distance.
+Currently, we lack confidence bounds on our computations in \Cref{sec:computation}, and we can see immediately that our computations are not necessarily accurate; in \Cref{fig:sim_data_heatmap}, we see datasets whose distance to themselves is not zero.
+This may be a result of simulated annealing never reaching the optimal support as it is more common for datasets of higher dimension, but without confidence bounds our distances lack interpretability.

+Finally, while tropical projection Wasserstein distances may be a useful tool for certain statistical methods such as clustering, utilising these distances for more refined model selection methods would require an understanding of their behaviour for standard tree models such as branching and coalescent processes.
+The computed values shown in \Cref{fig:sim_data_heatmap} do not suggest a clear pattern in the distances between datasets of the same distribution but different dimensionality, but there are many avenues for further numerical experiments.
+By computing distances between several samples from the same distribution, we may see some indication as to which distributions are well-clustered under the tropical projection Wasserstein distance and hence can be detected for model selection using this distance.